laurilehmijoki/s3_website/example-configurations.md

 Above, we store the AWS credentials and the id of the CloudFront distribution as environment variables.
-It's convenient, since you can keep the `_jekyll_s3.yml` in a publish Git repo, and thus have your deployment configurations version-controlled.
+It's convenient, since you can keep the `_jekyll_s3.yml` in a public Git repo, and thus have your deployment configurations version-controlled.